(The full policy can be downloaded HERE)

 IMPLEMENTATION OF THE POLICY

-1. The LCG Board will set an annual target range for the share repayment at the same time it considers: the interest rate payment; the Community Benefit Fund grant; alternative capital finance; capital requirements of the new project pipeline (normally at the May Board meeting)
+1. The LCG Board will set an annual target range for the share repayment at the same time it considers: the interest rate payment; the Community Benefit Fund grant; alternative capital finance; and capital requirements of the new project pipeline (normally at the May Board meeting).

 4. The LCG Board will then notify all members of the share repayment target range and interested parties asked to respond to the LCG Society Secretary by a given deadline, making it clear that this is the annual deadline to apply to withdraw shares.
 This initial request is to come direct to LCG.

 5. Following the deadline, the LCG Board will review all withdrawal requests against the set target range